nikolasburk/client-side-state-with-apollo/README.md

 ### 4. Deploy the GraphQL server

-You're now ready to put your Graphcool service into production!
 Navigate into the `server` directory and [deploy](https://docs-next.graph.cool/reference/graphcool-cli/commands-aiteerae6l#graphcool-deploy) the service:

 ```sh
 cd server